This post contains affiliate links. Please see my privacy page for more information.

 Can I freeze Buckeyes?

-Let me know if you try this buckeye candy recipe and how it turned out.
-They are a family favorite for us.
+Let me know if you try this recipe and how it turned out!
+Buckeyes are a family favorite for us.

 I have several other fun buckeye inspired treats on my blog.
 Be sure to try these too!